g626s/bikesharing/README.md

 #### `Checkout Time for Users`
 ![Screen Shot 2022-09-24 at 7 30 41 PM](https://user-images.githubusercontent.com/107281474/192174004-b91ebbf3-3460-41df-862c-0a0c8d8330be.png)
-From our `Checkout Time for Users` dashboard, we visualized and graphed the length of time that bikes are checked out for all riders. in order to obtain this visualization, we:
+From our `Checkout Time for Users` dashboard, we visualized and graphed the length of time that bikes are checked out for all riders.
+In order to obtain this visualization, we:
 - Add the number of records or the generated field that counts the number of records in the CSV file to the Rows.
 - Add the "tripduration" column you converted to the Columns, and filter the "More" option by "Hour".
 - Add the "tripduration" column again to the Columns, and filter the "More" option by "Minute", and then change the values from "discrete" to "continuous".